-Notice: Individual applying for Tourist Visa need evidence of hotel reservation while individual applying for seeking of visiting family evidence of address of host/hotel reservation.
+Notice: Individuals applying for Tourist Visa need evidence of a hotel reservation while individuals applying for seeking visiting family evidence of the address of the host/hotel reservation.

 2. Business Visa

-This type of visa is for those attending meetings, business activities or conferences in Nigeria.
-The conditions of the Tourist visa is the same as that of Business Visa, the only difference is that Business visa needs no letter of Invitation, but applicant applying for a business visa show evidence of funds that can cover his/her expenses.
+This type of visa is for those attending meetings, business activities, or conferences in Nigeria.
+The conditions of the Tourist visa are the same as that of a Business Visa, the only difference is that a Business visa needs no letter of Invitation, but an applicant applying for a business visa shows evidence of funds that can cover his/her expenses.

 3. Temporary Work Permit

 Are you applying for a temporary work permit in Nigeria?
 If yes below are a list of what you will need: